pierre-r/FB_Import/README.md

 - You must create a Facebook Application, go to : https://developers.facebook.com/
 - When you have created your FB App, return to WP Admin Panel > Settings > Facebook Import
 - Set up the plugin

+TODO
+====

+- delete post, post field and featured image when removing post from trash
+- add option to choose the post status to publish (published or draft)